Sculptor Kārlis Zemdega (1894-1963)

 Freedom Monument in Rauna

-The monument, created by the sculptor Kārlis Zemdega, is dedicated to the memory of the members of Rauna parish who fell in the First World War and the War of Independence.
+The monument, created by sculptor Kārlis Zemdegs, is dedicated to the memory of the members of the Rauna parish who fell in World War I and the War of Independence.

-The original name of the monument was "ES DŪR" - the motto - the spear turns into a coke and the people are saved by the spirit of song.
-The base of the monument is decorated with the words of the anthem written by Kārlis Baumaņi - “God, holy Latvia”.
+The original name of the monument was "ES DŪR" - the motto - the spear turns into a kokle and the people are saved by the spirit of song.
+The base of the monument is decorated with the words of the hymn composed by Baumaņi Kārlis - "God, bless Latvia".

-Before the unveiling of the monument in 1933, the people of Raunen, during the landscaping of the monument, planted an oak alley and placed a capsule with the name of a fallen soldier under each oak.
-Later, in 1937, the names of the fighters were engraved on a white marble plaque placed in the church.
+Before the monument was unveiled in 1933, the people of Raunė, while carrying out landscaping work around the monument, planted an oak alley and placed a capsule with the name of a fallen soldier under each oak tree.
+Later, in 1937, the names of the fighters were engraved on a white marble slab, which is placed in the church.

-During the communist occupation, the inscription "God, holy Latvia" on the pedestal was engraved.
-It was restored at the beginning of the Awakening in June 1989.
+During the communist occupation, the inscription "God, bless Latvia" was removed from the pedestal.
+It was restored when the Revival began in June 1989.

 Located in Rūjiena Center Square.